 I wanted to make something special but still enjoy my family's company that evening, so, for one of the dishes I prepared, I chose to make this spectacular mushroom lasagna which can be prepared in its entirety the day before.
-The original recipe is called Wild Mushroom Lasagne but since only the porcini are actually wild, I changed the name to Marvelous Mushroom Lasagna, which it is and definitely a company-worthy dish.

 I don't know about your family, but my family loves mushrooms!
 This lasagna dish is a little time-consuming to make but the effort is well worth it.
 I highly recommend utilizing the do-ahead portions of the recipe.

 Marvelous Mushroom LasagnaAdapted from Wild Mushroom Lasagne, Gourmet, 1999

 For mushroom filling:

 2 ounces dried porcini mushrooms (about 1 cup) (I only used 1.5 ounces)

 2 pounds fresh white mushrooms (I used a combination of white, baby portabella and shiitaki mushrooms - feel free to use your favorites)

 5 tablespoons unsalted butter